wn/duuetblast/README.md

 - How to win points:
     - Clear bubbles
+        - If only indestructible bubble remains, the game ends and player wins.
     - Finish game before time ends
         - Remaining time will be converted to scores
     - Fire as little bubbles as possible.
 Each firing of cannon cost 300 points.